Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.9 |

-Sets the area around the world spawn where players can appear on their first connection or after a death without a personal respawn point.
-A value of 10 creates a 21×21 block square.
+Defines the area around the global spawn where players can appear upon their first connection or after a death without a personal spawn point.
+A value of 10 creates a square of 21×21 blocks.

 /gamerule spawnRadius 0